 - Created to advance the model and rigor of postgraduate NP training programs, both residency and fellowship through accreditation;

-- The Consortium accredits nurse practitioner postgraduate (residency or fellowship) training programs in the United States:
+- The Consortium accredits NP and joint NP/PA postgraduate (residency or fellowship) training programs in the United States:

-- Programs are based in a variety of settings such as FQHCs, Veterans Affairs (VA), academic practices, or large health systems.
+- Programs are based in a variety of settings such as FQHCs, Veterans Affairs (VA), academic practices, hospitals, and large health systems.